Schm1tz1/optolink/README.md

 On northbound it provides a TCP/IP raw Port for communication and a UDP/IP Port as broadcast interface to search the adapter in the local network.

-Primary is is develop for a adaption from [openhab2](https://github.com/openhab/openhab2/).
+Primary this service is developer for integration in [openhab2](https://github.com/openhab/openhab2/).
-It supports on the northbound the concept of openhab2 things.
+It supports the concept of openhab2 things.

 ## Build
-The application is develop in Eclipse (Luna) with maven support.
+The application is developed in IntelliJ with maven support.
-Requierd Lib's: rxtx, slf4j, logback (see pom.xml file) You can build runtime by Run->Run As->Maven install.
+Requierd libraries: rxtx, slf4j, logback (see pom.xml file) You can build runtime by Run->Run As->Maven install.
 Files for runtime are found in ./traget
 Or download the install package from Github.